-Estimation games encourage students to develop skills and techniques they can use to simplify equations in their heads.
+Estimation games are fun math activities that encourage students to develop skills and techniques they can use to simplify equations in their heads.

 Easy to run but challenging to play, a popular estimation game in many classrooms involves only two dice and a sheet of paper that’s divided into two columns.
 One column lists the values on each dice face, whereas the other contains numbers of your choosing.

 To play, pair students together.
 Taking turns rolling the dice, they must add the corresponding numbers together in their heads.
 For example, if a student rolls five and six, the equation is 878 + 777.
 Without pencil, paper or calculator, the student must solve the equation.
 If he or she is within a range of five numbers — verifying the solution with a calculator — the answer is considered correct.

 The first student to answer five questions right wins.

 For more advanced classes, you can simplify the numbers but require multiplication instead of addition.

 A fun alternative to flashcards, fact fluency games allow students to build recall and reproduction skills important for mental math.